deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 “Exactly.
 Any guy I dated would have to deal with Big Brother Firth.
 Murray *could.”*

-“I... didn’t realize he was that protective of you.”
+“I...didn’t realize he was that protective of you.”

 “Yeah, since basically the first day.
 Don’t ask me how or why.
 Besides,” Deacon sipped her drink before continuing, “You gonna tell me Moho wouldn’t do the same for you?”